 Lucinda "Cindy" Padilla

 Jordan Sjostrand has a Bachelor's Degree in Studio Art with a focus in Photography from the University of New Mexico.
 She is the Special Programs Coordinator for PSPG where she manages the website and social media design, as well as curriculum development and spearheading new projects.
-Ms. Sjostrand also manages actors for live scenarios, and partakes in the trainings as well.
+Ms. Sjostrand also manages actors for live scenarios, partakes in trainings, and is a Certified Critical Incident Responder.